I love food.

 Everything else about food depends on our thoughts about it: the feelings I have about food comes from the thoughts I have about food.

-I reexamined my so called relationship with food and discovered that I spend an inordinate amount of time thinking, doing, eating, and playing with food.
+I reexamined my so-called relationship with food and discovered that I spend an inordinate amount of time thinking, doing, eating, and playing with food.

 I am not someone who needs to lose weight, but because I make food my go-to for so many things, it was consuming me, and creating an unhealthy relationship that was beginning to give me negative results.

-Because I surrounded myself with it, I ended up eating mindlessly, spending time making more food that necessary, and thinking about it when I can be using the time to do something else more productive.
+Because I surrounded myself with it, I ended up eating mindlessly, spending time making more food than necessary, and thinking about it when I can be using the time to do something else more productive.
 I ended up with unwanted 5-10lbs my body did not need.

 I began working with a coach who showed me that all I needed to do was changing my thoughts about food.